HannahWilson403/TEAM2-USEDSTATE/README.md

 Describe and implement a React Hook

-An API for React called "Hooks" was implemented upon release that allows a developer to use state and lifecycle methods of React inside a functional component.
+An API for React called "Hooks" was implemented upon the initial release that allows a developer to use state and lifecycle methods of React inside a functional component.
 Hooks improve code reuse and composition.
 They allow for better defaults and sharing non